 Are you a Croatian national, or do you work with Croatian employees?
 You are then advised to inform yourself thoroughly on how to arrange your residency or your business activities in the Netherlands in such a way that you are not risking a high penalty by the Dutch Labor inspection.
 We highly recommend to obtain good advice beforehand, to avoid unnecessary difficulties afterwards.

-For more information, please consult our specialists on this matter, Erik Scheers and Arend van Rosmalen.
+For more information, please consult our specialist on this matter, Erik Scheers.